Earn your certifications or recertification online in 2–5 hours

 Sign up for an ACLS, PALS or BLS course from ACLS Training Center to find out why so many medical professionals are saving time and money by earning their provider eCards online.

 Our BLS course, ACLS course and PALS course are all accepted in every state of the United States and are accepted in most international countries and regions.
-If for whatever reason you purchase a course and it is not accepted, we offer a 100% money back guarantee for the first 30 days.
+If for whatever reason you enroll in a course and it is not accepted, we offer a 100% money back guarantee for the first 30 days.

 The team at the online ACLS Training Center works hard to stay up-to-date with new cardiac-related information and practices.